openstack/nova/doc/source/devref/filter_scheduler.rst

 * |AggregateMultiTenancyIsolation| - isolate tenants in specific aggregates.
 * |AggregateImagePropertiesIsolation| - isolates hosts based on image properties and aggregate metadata.
+* |MetricsFilter| - filters hosts based on metrics weight_setting.
+Only hosts with the available metrics are passed.

 Now we can focus on these standard filter classes in details.
 I will pass the simplest ones, such as |AllHostsFilter|, |CoreFilter| and |RamFilter| are,